|IT Based Tactics||✓|

-Dorchester County is a county of about 137,000 residents, located northwest of Charleston in central South Carolina.
-It includes the communities of St. George, North Charleston, Summerville and Ladson, among others.
-Prostitution has posed considerable problems in the county, and has been linked to many other crimes including sex trafficking, kidnapping, sexual assault and homicide.
+Dorchester County is a county of about 163,000 residents, located northwest of Charleston in central South Carolina.
+It includes the communities of St. George, North Charleston, Summerville, and Ladson, among others.
+Prostitution has posed considerable problems in the county, and has been linked to many other crimes including sex trafficking, kidnapping, sexual assault, and homicide.

-In addition to city-level reduction efforts, Dorchester County Sheriff’s Office officers have conducted at least one operation targeting johns in unincorporated areas of the county.
-In February 1998, the Charleston Post and Courier reported that the DCSO had intercepted 12 johns following a sting at an I-95 rest stop near St. George.
+In addition to city-level reduction efforts, Dorchester County Sheriff’s Office officers have conducted at least one operation targeting sex buyers in unincorporated areas of the county.
+In February 1998, the Charleston Post and Courier reported that the DCSO had intercepted 12 male sex buyers following a sting at an I-95 rest stop near St. George.
 The offenders were apprehended by a police decoy.
 It is unclear if the arrestees’ identities were publicized at the time.
 The Dorchester County Sheriff’s Office has collaborated with city police departments on numerous web-based reverse stings, and the identities of the arrested men have been publicized.

 - Dorchester County Sheriff’s Office